 Tribes and Chieftains

 Humans have developed a lot over the centuries, but they have also kept a great deal of their ancestor’s habits.
 You still produce hormones that help you escape stressful situations (more on the topic here).
 You still shrug your shoulders when you don’t know an answer to a question.
-Only 30% of communication between humans is conveyed verbally.
+Only 30% or less of communication between humans is conveyed verbally.

 The same principle goes for unifying into groups called tribes.
 Your tribe contains all those people that are influenced by you.
 All those people that would listen when you have something to say.
 To them you are their chieftain.

 But you are also part of other tribes that have their own chieftains.
-All followers of a blogger are part of his tribe.
+All followers of a blogger are part of their tribe.
 Today, unlike thousands of years ago, you can switch your tribes.
 This is the way evolution works and you should be aware of your choices.

 Improving your personal environment lies in studying and modelling your tribes.
 And your inner circle is nothing more than your most important tribe.

 Who is not in your inner circle?

 Sometimes it is easier to define the outer boundaries of a term in order to understand it better.